-If fortune, prosperity and longevity were actual people – typically represented by deities – we would liken them to family relatives whom we invite for every occasion, especially Chinese New Year.
+If fortune, prosperity and longevity were actual people – typically represented by deities – we would like them to family relatives whom we invite for every occasion, especially Chinese New Year.
 While much attention is showered on these ‘brothers’ during the festive season, we often forget (or outright ignore) the fourth brother.
 One whom we should acknowledge in the cycle of life, even during the festivities: death.

 Death is often treated with much irregularity.
 For example; in Chinese culture, black is a colour worn during funerals due to its association with death.
 Hence, it’s a cultural taboo to wear black during Chinese New Year as it is believed to bring bad luck (and yes, death) upon yourself and those around you.
 In short, we shun him.

 On the other hand, families are also encouraged to visit departed loved ones and place offerings of the departed’s favourite food in life at their resting places within the 15 days of Chinese New Year celebrations.
 This is done to keep the departed loved ones included in the festivities.
 Hence, with this practice, death is suddenly seen as approachable.

 Why is death treated with such fickle attitudes?
 It occurs to this writer, that death as an immutable fact of life, should be seen in a more well-balanced light.